Helpful Hints on Planning and Preparing for the Design and Print of Company Stationery

 Business Card Stock Weight and Samples

 Once again ‘quality is king’ here.
 Remember the purpose of the card is to be retained, flimsy lightweight stock has the appeal of junk mail and is therefore likely to meet the same end.
 Request a range of samples from your chosen printer that include printed examples so you can see how the board responds to colour.
-The minimum gsm (card weight/thickness) for business cards is around 300 gsm but we would recommend at least 350 – 400 gsm as it has much more of a quality feel to it and improved rigidity.
+The minimum gsm (card weight/thickness) for business cards is around 300 gsm but we would recommend at least

 A Guide to Business Card Papers and Performance